R3MODAS/Backend/Readme.md

 ## Intermediate mongodb
 Some Questions are here to solve for the advanced mongodb
 - How to perform a case-insensitive search in mongoose?
-- How do I find documents where an array field contains all of a set of values?
+- How do I find documents where an array field contains all of a set of values in mongoose?
 - How can I search for documents with a specific date range in mongoose?
 - How can I filter documents based on the existence of a field in mongoose?
 - How can I filter documents based on a specific field's length in mongoose?